mocabe/yave/README.md

 * Concurrent execution.
 * Lifetime based constant caching.

-## Creating node function with `YAVE`
+## Creating custom node function in C++

-Here's sneak peak of implementation of node functions in `YAVE`.
+Here's sneak peak of implementation of node functions in `YAVE` using C++.
 In FRP, functions like `a1 -> a2 -> ... -> an` are lifted into `(time->a1) -> ... -> (time->an-1) -> time -> an`.
 Evaluation of each input values are done by applying given `time` parameter to input closure.

-`YAVE` supports automatic generation of dynamically-typed closure object of lifted functions.
+`YAVE` supports automatic generation of dynamically-typed closure object of lifted functions, which can be executed by runtime.

 ```cpp
   // lifted function of (Int->Int->Int)